Last updated: May 2, 2021

 Death Valley can be a very interesting and extreme place to take a run!
 Limited in maintained trails, the park has endless cross country opportunities for rocky runs.
-With other 1,000 miles of paved and dirt roads, you can stick to the roads for a variety of options.
+With over 1,000 miles of paved and dirt roads, you can stick to the roads for a variety of options.
 Or, if you are comfortable with your orientation skills and safety preparation, take off out into the landscape.
 Be aware that most routes will be rocky!
 Uneven footing is common, which makes Death Valley a great place to work on techinical trail running.
 Just remember, this is the hottest place on earth, so knowing your heat limitations and preparing is very important!
-We do NOT recommend running in the lower elevations in the hotter months.
+We do NOT recommend running at the lower elevations in the hotter months.

 Yes with Restrictions

 Pets are ONLY permitted in developed areas and along roads.
 Pets are NOT allowed in the Wilderness or along trails.
 If you would like to run with your dog, run on one of the 1,000 miles of roads.

 Fee included in park entry fee; no additional fee for this activity.

 Summer is extreme in Death Valley, the hottest place on earth, and we do not recommend running in the summer.

 This activity is about running on various gravel roadways and trails.

 - Furnace Creek Airport Road - (2 mi) 1 mile one way along a paved road out to the airport and back.

 - Furnace Creek to Harmony Borax Works - (2 mi) 1 mile one way to Harmony Borax Works along a paved pathway.